Lossoh/traccar-ui-php/README.md

 - Raise a request for the feature in github issues on here.
 - And vote for other requests as well.

+Some basic functional features may get added purely on the basis of requests (Without up votes) as well.

 Traccar Server & API Version : 4.3 Supported (Currently checked to be working with)

 ### Note: For all support and queries regarding this code, raise requests here on GitHub itself. or on www.gpsguru.in